-Chambers and Partners USA, an international ranking guide based exclusively on client and peer feedback, observed Stephanie “is characterized as ‘a hard worker’ by market sources, who highlight ‘her excellent technical knowledge and extraordinary deal-making skills.’”
+Chambers and Partners USA, an international ranking guide based exclusively on client feedback, observed Stephanie “is characterized as ‘a hard worker’ by market sources, who highlight ‘her excellent technical knowledge and extraordinary deal-making skills.’”

 Stephanie previously served as the judicial law clerk to the Honorable Catherine Peek McEwen, and acting judicial law clerk to the Honorable Michael G. Williamson, in U.S. Bankruptcy Court for the Middle District of Florida, Tampa Division.
 She is actively involved in several professional associations, including serving on the Executive Council of The Florida Bar Association’s Business Law Section.
 Stephanie is fluent in Spanish.

 Stephanie represents her clients in a wide array of matters in bankruptcy and creditors' rights.
 These engagements have included:

 - Represented floorplan financing lender in $8 million replevin action of boat dealer with three locations, obtaining pre-judgment writ of replevin and temporary restraining order.